Radagaisus/round-to-human/README.md

 # Round to Human

 Will return a nice rounded number that's easily digestible by humans.
-This is useful, for example, to programmatically generate an ever increasing number of bonus points, without generating numbers that look "weird".
+This is useful, for example, to programmatically generate an ever increasing number of bonus points, without generating numbers that looks "weird".

 ```